Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: On-Chip Communication Architectures

 \subsection{Optical Interconnects}

-Optical on-chip interconnects another promising alternative to address bandwidth and energy limitations of electrical interconnects. optical NoCs transfer data across the SoC as optical signals and the energy consumption of the signals are relatively distance-independent.
-Figure~\ref{fig:basic_optical_data_transmission} represents a simple bus based optical interconnect with only a sender and a receiver.
-An off-chip laser acts as the source of the optical signals in different wavelengths.
-Waveguide can be represented as the duel of copper links in electrical NoC which is responsible to carry optical signals.
+Optical on-chip interconnects are another promising alternative to address electrical interconnects' bandwidth and energy limitations.
+Optical NoC offers low latency and high bandwidth data transmission, which can be utilized effectively for energy-efficient on-chip communication.
+Optical NoCs transfer data across the SoC as encoded optical signals~\cite{bashir2019survey}, and the energy consumption of a signal is more or less distance-independent.
+Figure~\ref{fig:basic_optical_data_transmission} represents a simple bus-based optical interconnect with only a sender and a receiver.
+An off-chip laser is the source of optical signals in different wavelengths.
+Waveguide can be considered as the duel of copper links in electrical NoC, which is responsible for carrying optical signals.
 Unlike electrical links, the waveguide supports parallel data transmission through dense wavelength-division multiplexing.
-Microring resonator (MR)~\cite{barrios2003low, bogaerts2012silicon} is the fundamental component inside modulators, detectors and routers which is made out of mixture of circular and straight waveguide.
-MR is capable of removing all or keep all the optical signals in the waveguide which represents logical 0 and 1, respectively.
+Microring resonators (MRs)~\cite{barrios2003low, bogaerts2012silicon} are made of a circular and straight waveguide mixture and are the fundamental component inside modulators, detectors, and routers.
+MR can remove or keep all the optical signals in the waveguide representing logical 0 and 1, respectively.